hmcts/pip-frontend/README.md

 - `yarn test:fullfunctional` - This command is to run all tests including nightly and generates the allure report

+### Performance Tests

+An initial suite of performance tests are available which utilise the same framework as the E2E Functional Tests.

+The configuration for these tests can be found [here](./src/test/end-to-end/performance.conf.ts).
+All performance tests should be tagged with @Performance, and exist within the [Performance Testing Folder](./src/test/end-to-end/tests/performance).

+Running of the performance tests can be run via the following means:

+- `yarn test:performance` - This command is to run the performance tests and generate the report

+- `yarn test:performance:all` - This command is to run all tests configured in performance.conf.ts

+- `yarn test:performance:report` - This command is to create allure reports for performance tests from existing xml reports

+At present, performance tests do not run on the pipeline, and are designed to run locally when required.
+There are a few specific features of the performance test which should be noted:

+- The tests override the waitActionTimeout used in the functional tests, to 100ms.
+This is to reduce the impact of this wait on the overall results, and should be accounted for when interpreting them.
+- The number of concurrent tests can be updated using a combination of run-workers in the package.json, and the for loops within the tests themselves (which duplicate the test).
+The combination of these provide the ability to test concurrency, alongside load over time.

 ## Contributing

 We are happy to accept third-party contributions.
 See [.github/CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details.